ablanco1950/LFW_SVM_facecascade/README.md

 It is advisable to have  ANACONDA installed and work with Spyder from Anaconda, which guarantees an integrated and friendly environment, installing any package that is missing from the CMD.EXE Prompt of Anaconda with type commands:

-Python -M Pip Install OpenCV-Python (CASE OF CV2)
+python -m pip install opencv-python (case of cv2)

-You must have the image recognition module at the Haarcascade_frontalface_default.xml, in this case it has been downloaded from the page https://github.com/shantnu/facedetect/ with the corresponding license recognitions.
+You must have the image recognition module  Haarcascade_frontalface_default.xml, in this work it has been downloaded from the page https://github.com/shantnu/facedetect/ .
 Although it can also be downloaded from other pages as in links from the recommended https://omes-va.com/deteccion-de-rostros-con-haar-cascades-python-opencv/

 Functioning: